jpmellado/atlab/examples/README.md

 * Case61.
 Airwater equilibrium anelastic formulation of stratocumulus-topped boundary layer.
 * Case62.
 Same as Case61, but adding subsidence and sedimentation.
 * Case63.
 Same as Case62, but with dimensions.
 * Case64.
+Same as Case63, but with gray radiation model.
-Same as Case63, but with different radiation model.
+* Case65.
+Same as Case63, but with band radiation model.

 <!-- make checkrl/checkdb runs the check.sh bash-script inside each directory -->